ellaism/ellaism.org/install.md

 ## Parity Full Node

 Install Parity from [Parity's official website](https://github.com/paritytech/parity/releases).
+Please use Parity version 1.6.10 or later.
 Download the Ellaism config file ([https://raw.githubusercontent.com/ellaism/parity-config/master/ellaism.json](https://raw.githubusercontent.com/ellaism/parity-config/master/ellaism.json)).
 Run Parity with `parity --chain /path/to/ellaism.json` (if you are on Windows, that would be `parity --chain X:\path\to\ellaism.json`).